- How is the hour rating on a bulb determined?

 CRI stands for Color Rendering Index and is measured on a scale of 1 to 100.
 The higher the CRI the better the ability of the light source to render colors accurately.
 In other words colors will look more “true” and natural.
 A lower CRI can result in some distortion of the actual color.

-- CFL technology has several advantages over incandescent lighting technology: it is four times more efficient and lasts up to 10 times longer, it uses about 75% less energy, and produces 90% less heat while delivering more light.
-In addition, they provide a flicker-free start, soft-white light, are environmentally friendly, and come in a variety of styles.
-Click here to go to the CFL section.
+- CFL technology has several advantages over incandescent lighting technology: it is four times more efficient and lasts up to 10 times longer.
+It uses about 75% less energy, and produces 90% less heat while delivering more light.
+In addition, CFLs provide a flicker-free start, soft-white light, are environmentally friendly, and come in a variety of styles.
+Click here to see our CFLs.

 - Line voltage in the United States is 120 volts, however lamps are often manufactured at 130 volts to increase lamp life and to offer protection against power surges.
 Please note you may use a 130-volt lamp in a 120-volt socket without issue, but you will sacrifice some light output.

-- Rule of thumb: a 130-volt lamp may last up to twice as long but can be up to 15% dimmer than a 120-volt lamp
+- Rule of thumb: when run on a 120-volt line, a 130-volt lamp may last up to twice as long but can be up to 15% dimmer than a 120-volt lamp.

 CAUTION: Using the wrong lamp in a fixture could cause the bulb to burnout early and may create a fire or safety hazard.